-You should always follow up with your want to first thank the admission's committee interviewers and thank them for interviewing for continuing to consider you as a candidate you.
-Your thank you email should also include for their class.
-Then you want to tell them why a statement of what you liked about the school you want to go to this school and why you're and the program.
-I know that some schools a great fit for each other.
-The letter should be attach your thank you note to your file, so put a couple paragraphs at most; get to the point, some thought into it.
-I personally sent an email, but at the same time speak highly of their but some people do send a written thank you program.
-When you send the letter of intent, note; both are fine.
+You should always follow up with your interviewers and thank them for interviewing you.
+Your thank you email should also include a statement of what you liked about the school and the program.
+I know that some schools attach your thank you note to your file, so put some thought into it.
+I personally sent an email, but some people 3.
+Around January 1st or just before the due date of the do send a written thank you note; both are fine.